onedesign/express-socketio-tutorial/README.md

 $ sudo npm install express-generator -g
 ```

 O.K.
 I'm assuming you're familiar with NPM at this point.
 But just in case you aren't NPM is node's default package manger.
-The command below does a couple of things. it uses **npm** to install **express-generator** it's using **sudo** since the **-g** option is telling it to install "globally".
+The command above does a couple of things. it uses **npm** to install **express-generator** it's using **sudo** since the **-g** option is telling it to install "globally".

 Now let's use express generator to set up our app.